 Shingles is a viral infection that can cause a painful rash.
 Shingles is caused by the herpes zoster virus—the same virus that causes chickenpox.
 The virus stays inactive in the body for life and can reactivate years, or even decades later, causing shingles.
 About 98% of US adults have had chickenpox and are at risk for shingles.

 The chance of getting shingles increases with age, which is why shingles vaccination is recommended for all healthy adults age 50 years and older.
+Shingles vaccine is also recommended for adults age 19 years and older who have weakened immune systems because of disease or therapy.
 Children can get shingles, but it is not common.